The Lori Dernavich Interview

 Lori, what is it you do exactly?

 Great question.
-If you are…
+If they are…

 - losing sleep because it’s been hijacked by business issues